encresearch/publisher/README.md

 # MQTT Sensor Data Publisher [Work in Progress]

 ## Introduction
-> Raspbian MQTT client that reads and publishes data acquired by four [Adafruit ADS1115](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/overview) units connected to a Rapsberry Pi 3 at different sample rates to an MQTT broker.
-Publishing side of Data Acquisition Platform.
+Raspbian MQTT client that reads and publishes data acquired by four [Adafruit ADS1115](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts/overview) units connected to a Rapsberry Pi 3 at different sample rates to an MQTT broker.
+This is the publishing side of the [Data Acquisition Platform](https://github.com/encresearch/data-assimilation).

 ## Hardware Setup